Sobeys: History

-Sobeys was founded in Stellarton, Nova Scotia by John W. Sobey in 1907 as a meat delivery business.
-In 1924, his son Frank H. Sobey convinced him to expand into a full grocery business, serving the industrial Pictou County region.
-From that point until his death, Frank was the driving force behind the business.
-Sobeys opened its first self-serve supermarket in 1949.
+Sobeys was founded in Stellarton, Nova Scotia by John W. Sobey, a former carpenter, in 1907 as a meat delivery business.

+In 1921, Sobey's son, Frank, became a partner of the company and added six new grocery stores serving the Pictou County and Antigonish County regions.
+In 1946, Sobey's opened its first supermarket in New Glasgow after purchasing the operations to Barker Store.
+By this time, Frank was the first president of J. W. Sobey Stores Limited.
+By late 1977, Sobeys had 65 store locations.

 The chain eventually expanded throughout Atlantic Canada.
 During most of the second half of the 20th century, it was the region's dominant grocer.
 In the 1980s, Sobeys expanded into southern Ontario, challenging Loblaws on its "home turf", thereby igniting what came to be a nationwide battle for market supremacy.

-Sobeys had significant stakes in New England grocer Hannaford, Quebec grocer Provigo (which owned California grocer Petrini’s), and US wholesaler Nash Finch Company until the 1990s.
+Sobeys had significant stakes in New England grocer Hannaford, Quebec grocer Provigo (which owned California grocer Petrini's), and US wholesaler Nash Finch Company until the 1990s.
 In 1998, Sobeys became the second-largest grocer in the country after purchasing the Oshawa Group, owners of the IGA franchise across Canada, along with several regional chains in Ontario, in addition to various food service and wholesale companies.

 In 2002, Sobeys undertook major changes in its store design and customer service policies with the introduction of "Ready to serve".
 This initiative was reportedly an attempt to emulate the successful moves of the Publix supermarket chain in the southern United States.

 In 2005, Sobeys lost a bidding war with Quebec-based Metro to acquire A&P Canada, operator of several Ontario supermarket chains.
 The all-cash offer made by Sobeys was reportedly the highest bid for the chain, but the U.S. parent, The Great Atlantic and Pacific Tea Company, ultimately accepted Metro's $1.7 billion cash-and-stock offer.
 It is also suggested that the Sobey family was unwilling to cede any control to the Tengelmann Group, the ultimate parent company of A&P at the time.
 Though Sobeys remained the second largest grocery chain in Canada, it was the third place chain in most of the provinces outside the Atlantic region, and the successful purchase of A&P Canada would have helped to bolster its position in Ontario.

 In 2007, Sobeys announced a $253 million takeover offer for the Thrifty Foods chain in British Columbia.

 In September 2011, Sobeys' wholesale division signed a long-term distribution agreement with American retailer Target for the supply of select food and grocery products to its Canadian stores.
 In March 2012, Sobeys acquired 236 Shell gas station locations in Quebec and Atlantic Canada.